ipop-project/Release-Management/Deployment/linux/README.md

 To start the IPOP Installer, run the following command:

-    wget -O - https://raw.githubusercontent.com/ipop-project/Release-Management/v16.01.0/Deployment/linux/installer | /bin/bash
+    wget -O - https://raw.githubusercontent.com/ipop-project/Release-Management/v16.01.1/Deployment/linux/installer | /bin/bash

+The default installation directory will be `/opt/ipop` and you can use `ipop` executable script to control IPOP.

-Note: Make sure you have already switched to interactive root shell before running the above command.
+Note: Make sure you have already switched to interactive root shell using `sudo -i` before running the above command.
 Running it with just adding `sudo` to the beginning is not enough.

-The default installation directory will be `/opt/ipop` and you can use `ipop` executable script to control IPOP.

 ## Using IPOP